dask/dask/docs/source/optimize.rst

 Optimization
 ============

+Performance can be significantly improved in different contexts by making small optimizations on the dask graph before calling the scheduler.

+The
-Small optimizations performed on the dask graph before calling the scheduler can significantly improve performance in different contexts.
-The ``dask.optimize`` module contains several functions to transform graphs in a variety of useful ways.
-In most cases, users won't need to interact with these functions directly - specialized subsets of these transforms are done automatically in the dask collections (``dask.array``, ``dask.bag``, and ``dask.dataframe``).
+``dask.optimize`` module contains several functions to transform graphs in a variety of useful ways.
+In most cases, users won't need to interact with these functions directly, as specialized subsets of these transforms are done automatically in the dask collections (``dask.array``, ``dask.bag``, and ``dask.dataframe``).
 However, users working with custom graphs or computations may find that applying these methods results in substantial speedups.

-In general, there are two goals when doing graph optimizations
+In general, there are two goals when doing graph optimizations:

 1. Simplify computation
-2. Improve parallelism
+2. Improve parallelism.

 Simplifying computation can be done on a graph level by removing unnecessary tasks (``cull``), or on a task level by replacing expensive operations with cheaper ones (``RewriteRule``).

 Parallelism can be improved by reducing inter-task communication, whether by fusing many tasks into one (``fuse``), or by inlining cheap operations (``inline``, ``inline_functions``).